mahmoud25osama/Ecommerce/README.md

    cd Ecommerce
    ```
 Install dependencies:

-npm install
-# or
-yarn

-Run the development server:
 ```
     npm run dev
     # or
     yarn dev
 ```
+Run the development server:

   The app will be available at:
     👉 `http://localhost:5173`

+---

 📂 Project Structure
 ```